Anita Erskine

-Anita Erskine (born Vered - Marian Anita Erskine; 3 December 1978) is a Ghanaian media and communications entrepreneur, broadcaster, talk show host and sustainability champion who broadcasts in both English and French, professional compère, actress and girls’ education advocate.
-She is the Executive Producer and host of Anita Erskine's Sheroes (formerly Sheroes of Our Time), which airs currently on the Anita Erskine Network on YouTube, and also airs on Akwaaba Magic on DSTV.
-She is also the official Host and an Advisor of Africa's Business Heroes (formerly Africa Netpreneur Prize Initiative), the Jack Ma Foundation's flagship philanthropic entrepreneur program in Africa.'
+Anita Erskine (born Vered - Marian Anita Erskine; 3 December 1978) is a Ghanaian media and communications entrepreneur, broadcaster, and talk show host who broadcasts in both English and French.
+She is also a professional compère, actress and girls' education advocate.
+She is the executive producer and host of Anita Erskine's Sheroes (formerly Sheroes of Our Time), which airs on the Anita Erskine Network on YouTube, and also on Akwaaba Magic on DSTV.
+She is the official host and an advisor of Africa's Business Heroes (formerly Africa Netpreneur Prize Initiative), the Jack Ma Foundation's flagship philanthropic entrepreneur program in Africa.

 Early life and education

-Anita was born in Jerusalem, Israel, to former Ghanaian soldier and politician, Lieutenant General Emmanuel Erskine and Rose Anastasia Erskine.
-She was raised in Ghana and in late teens moved to Canada.
-She had her Primary Education at Christ the King International School and her Secondary Education at Ghana International School.
-Erskine holds a Master's degree in Communications Management from McMaster University in Hamilton, Ontario, Canada, and a bachelor's degree in Cultural Studies from Trent University in Peterborough, Ontario, Canada.
+Erskine was born in Jerusalem, Israel, to former Ghanaian soldier and politician, Lieutenant General Emmanuel Erskine and Rose Anastasia Erskine.
+She was raised in Ghana, and in her late teens moved to Canada.

+She had her primary education at Christ the King International School and her secondary education at Ghana International School.
+Erskine holds a master's degree in Communications Management from McMaster University in Hamilton, Ontario, Canada, and a bachelor's degree in Cultural Studies from Trent University in Peterborough, Ontario, Canada.